|

 the welding flow rate.
 It is also sized to allow a small amount of extra gas

-stoppage.
-It has a large OD and fiber reinforced construction to provide a
+hose has a large OD and fiber reinforced construction to provide a

 robust product which will not kink or flattened when stepped on.
 The hose volume is proportional to the